saylesss88/mdbook-nix-repl/README.md

     # Initialize the plugin files and backend
     mdbook-nix-repl init --auto
-    📦 Initializing mdbook-nix-repl...
-    ✅ Created theme/nix_http.js
-    ✅ Injected configuration into theme/index.hbs
-    ✅ Created backend files in ./nix-repl-backend/

-    🔍 System Detection:
-    ☁️  Non-NixOS system detected.
-    It is recommended to use the Docker backend:
-    $ cd nix-repl-backend
-    $ podman build -t nix-repl-service .
-    $ podman run --rm -p 8080:8080 nix-repl-service
     ```

-    _This command automatically creates the `theme/` files, injects the
+    _This command automatically creates the `theme/` files, generates a unique
-    necessary script into `index.hbs`, and generates the backend server files._
+    authentication token, injects the necessary scripts into `index.hbs`, and
+    creates the backend server files._

 3.  **Enable the plugin:** Add this to your `book.toml`: